Percocet Addiction: Signs, Causes, Effects, and Treatment

 What are the Percocet Withdrawal Symptoms?

-Withdrawal from Percocet is uncomfortable, with symptoms typically starting within hours to a day after the last dose and peaking within 2-3 days.
+The Percocet withdrawal symptoms include body aches, digestive distress, sleep disturbances, and mood changes, typically starting within hours to a day after the last dose and peaking within 2-3 days.
+Patients commonly experience physical symptoms like sweating and muscle tension, alongside psychological effects such as anxiety and restlessness.

 Early Withdrawal Symptoms | Later Withdrawal Symptoms |